Last updated: June 2018

 If a child tells you about abuse by someone else:

 - Stay calm, do not be shocked, and try to act normally

 - Allow the individual to speak freely, without interruption, but do not question them or attempt to investigate yourself

-- Offer support and reassurance; assure them you believe what they say
+- Offer support and reassurance; assure them you are taking what they say seriously

 - Explain that you cannot keep it a secret and that you will need to speak to another member of staff about it.
 Never promise a child that you will keep it a secret.